 Head a few blocks south to The Contemporary Austin at the Jones Center to view modern art in a renovated historic building.
 Insider tip: the admission fee includes entry to The Contemporary Austin-Laguna Gloria, nestled on the Lake Austin waterfront.
 Formerly a private estate, the Mediterranean-style villa features rotating art exhibits and an outdoor sculpture park.

 In the evening, do some two-stepping at Broken Spoke, an old-fashioned honky-tonk that’s been known as one of the best dance halls in Texas since 1964.
 Willie Nelson has performed here, along with other country legends like Dolly Parton and Garth Brooks.
-Dig into the popular chicken-fried steak during a free dinner show with live bands Tuesday - Saturday from 6-8 p.m.
+Dig into the popular chicken-fried steak during a free dinner show with live bands Tuesday through Saturday from 6-8 p.m.

 DAY 2